jennifer-ryan/numpy.random-project/README.md

 ## About this Repository

 The repository can be accessed [here](https://github.com/jennifer-ryan/numpy.random-project).
 Clicking the 'clone or download' button will allow you to download the repository to your machine.
+Some of the code output, such as bold text and image placement, seem to not have translated correctly to the GitHub repository but should functonas intended on a local machine.

-The contents are:
+The contents of this repository are:

 1. A **README** file that outlines the layout of the project.
 2. A **Jupyter Notebook** that contains discussions about various functions in the **numpy.random** package and code to help illustrate them.
+The notebook contains a table of contents to aid navigation.

 ## 2. Project Description